open-telemetry/opentelemetry-specification/specification/common/README.md

 indices that are kept in sync (e.g., two attributes `header_keys` and `header_values`, both containing an array of strings to represent a mapping `header_keys[i] -> header_values[i]`).

+`nested` Attribute support MAY be protocol, signal, language, SDK or Exporter specific as not all SDKs, exporters or backends support the storing or sending of a hierarchy of Attributes.
+In those cases they SHOULD implement a strategy to handle how nested Attributes are stored or transmitted, like using a JSON-encoded string value as highlighted for protocols above.
+The depth of the any resulting hierarchy SHOULD be limited and MUST not include recursive references.

+`nested` Attributes are also how consumers MAY provide custom attributes that are domain specific and have no defined semantic conventions beyond the specific name used for the signal.

 See [Attribute Naming](attribute-naming.md) for naming guidelines.